juxt/astro-website/src/pages/blog/parsing-with-clojure-spec.md

 # Conclusion

-The fact that clojure.spec---which was designed for a different purpose---seems so adept in the area of parsing is a surprise, but it's a sign that there's a lot of power in this little library.
+The fact that clojure.spec -- which was designed for a different purpose -- seems so adept in the area of parsing is a surprise, but it's a sign that there's a lot of power in this little library.
 More evidence that where many languages veer off into the minutia, Clojure _gets the job done_.